 And there you have it!
 Pakistan is off the beaten track, and it isn’t the ideal destination for everyone, but for those with an adventurous spirit, it might just be your next favourite hotspot!

 Tim Blight is the founder of travel blog UrbanDuniya.com.
-He loves travelling (48 countries and counting), photography, city life and coffee.
+He loves traveling (48 countries and counting), photography, city life and coffee.
 He splits his time between Australia and Pakistan, and has written two books, including the successful Pakistan Traveller – the world’s most comprehensive travel guidebook to Pakistan, and is now in its second edition.
 Fully updated for 2017, the book is available in two paperback and and two ebook formats through UrbanDuniya.